We have over 10 years’ experience in training in creating accessible PDFs from Acrobat.

 - Audience: web editors, managers and publishers, graphic designers, academics, libraries and anyone needing to make PDFs fully accessible

 - Participants: we recommend a maximum of 6

-- Duration: 1 day (can be longer if optional topics are covered)
+- Duration: 1 day (additional time may be required if optional topics are covered)

 - Prerequisites: none

 Anybody wishing to know more about accessible PDFs should look no further.

 Ted delivered fantastic PDF accessibility training that was engaging, knowledgeable and easy to follow.